 As of January 1, 2013, the U.S. inventory of beef cattle totaled 89.3 million head, down 2 percent from January 1, 2012 (NASS 2013).
 The United States trails India (324 million), Brazil (197 million), and China (104 million) in terms of cattle numbers.
 However, U.S. commercial beef production (41.2 billion pounds in 2012) exceeds that of each of these countries by at least 20 percent because of much higher productivity.
 The United States is among the world’s largest exporters along with Brazil, Australia, and India and is the world’s second largest importer of beef behind Russia.

 In addition, the United States is the world’s largest consumer of beef in terms of total pounds.
-In terms of per capita consumption, the United States (57 lbs, retail weight) is similar to that of Brazil, Australia, and Paraguay, and trails only Uruguay (90 lbs) and Argentina (88 lbs).
+In terms of per capita consumption, the United States (57 pounds, retail weight) is similar to that of Brazil, Australia, and Paraguay, and trails only Uruguay (90 pounds) and Argentina (88 pounds).

 Wholesale beef prices reached record levels throughout 2011.
 Record prices are the result of relatively strong domestic and foreign demand for U.S. beef and tight U.S. and world beef supplies.
 Consumers drive wholesale beef prices which, in turn, determine the prices for both fed cattle and feeder cattle.
 Fed cattle prices averaged $114/cwt in 2011 compared to only $70/cwt in 2000.
 Correspondingly, feeder cattle prices averaged about $130/cwt in 2011 compared to only $85/cwt in 2000.
 The inflation-adjusted prices of both of these commodities have increased over the past decade.

 The demand for beef declined substantially throughout the 1980s and 1990s.
-In the mid-1970’s per capita consumption hovered near 90 lbs.
-By 1999, per capita consumption had declined to 69 lbs.
+In the mid-1970s, per capita consumption hovered near 90 pounds.
+By 1999, per capita consumption had declined to 69 pounds.
 In addition to a decline in per capita consumption, decreases in demand were even larger as lower per capita consumption was coupled with lower prices.
 Consequently estimates of changes in demand must account for market level changes in price.
-Between 1980 and 1996, the demand for beef declined by about 50%.
+Between 1980 and 1996, the demand for beef declined by about 50 percent.
 Health concerns, product inconvenience, inconsistent product quality, and limited access to foreign markets were most likely responsible for this decline.
-Since 1996, however, domestic demand for beef has increased about 10%.
+Since 1996, however, domestic demand for beef has increased about 10 percent.
 In addition, foreign demand for U.S. beef exports has increased considerably in response to increases in incomes in developing countries and trade liberalization efforts.

 Once calves reach weights between 700 to 900 pounds, they are considered feeder cattle and are placed in feedlots.
 Feedlots are primarily located in the Great Plains near feed sources.
 A single feedlot may have the capacity to feed 100,000 or more head at any one time.
-Feedlots feed cattle with high-energy, grain-based (usually corn, sorghum, or barley) rations for 3 to 7 months.
-A variety of forages (e.g., hay, corn silage, straw, etc.) are also used in these rations, but grain represents 70-90% of the total diet.
-Average daily cattle weight gains range from 2.5 to 4 lbs per day.
+Feedlots feed cattle with high-energy, grain-based (usually corn, sorghum or barley) rations for 3 to 7 months.
+A variety of forages (e.g., hay, corn silage and straw) are also used in these rations, but grain represents 70-90 percent of the total diet.
+Average daily cattle weight gains range from 2.5 to 4 pounds per day.
 U.S. feedlots have one-time capacities of over 16 million head.

 U.S. beef cattle inventories increased from 78 million head in 1950 to 132 million head in 1975.
 Since 1975, however, inventories have steadily declined and totaled only 89 million head in 2013 (NASS 2013).
 The 2013 inventory is the lowest since 88.1 million head in 1952.
 However, commercial beef production from the U.S. beef herd totaled 41.2 billion pounds in 2012.
 The ability to maintain this level of production from a substantially smaller herd is the result of gradual improvements in technology.
 In the mid-1970’s, each beef cow produced less that 500 pounds of carcass weight beef.
 In 2011, beef production per cow had increased to 722 pounds.
 This increase is the result of improvements in breeding, genetics, animal health products, nutrition, and management.

 Beef cow herds exist in every state.
-Texas, Oklahoma, Missouri, Nebraska, South Dakota, Kansas, Montana, Kentucky, Tennessee and Florida are the 10 largest in terms of beef cow inventories with 59% of the total U.S. herd.
+Texas, Oklahoma, Missouri, Nebraska, South Dakota, Kansas, Montana, Kentucky, Tennessee and Florida are the ten largest in terms of beef cow inventories with 59 percent of the total U.S. herd.
 These states have substantial grazing resources that are best managed through cow-calf production.

 Commercial cow-calf producers (those that derive the majority of net farm income from calf production) are generally considered to need herd sizes of 400 head or more.
-Only about 10% of operations are in this size category.
-The majority of cow-calf operations have less than 100 head of cows, and 80% have less than 50 head.
+Only about 10 percent of operations are in this size category.
+The majority of cow-calf operations have less than 100 head of cows, and 80 percent have less than 50 head.
 Operations of this size do not derive the majority of their farm or household income from cattle production.
 For many producers, cows are used to diversify income, manage land resources and optimize the use of labor.
-Approximately 10% of operations, however, manage over 54% of total cow inventories.
-On average, even those operations with 250 head or more derive only about 50% of their cash receipts from cattle production.
+Approximately 10 percent of operations, however, manage over 54 percent of total cow inventories.
+On average, even those operations with 250 head or more derive only about 50 percent of their cash receipts from cattle production.

 Relative to cow-calf producers, the cattle feedlot industry is much more concentrated in a few states.
 Feedlots are generally located near feed sources in the Central and Southern Plains.
-Texas, Nebraska, Kansas and Colorado possess approximately 65% of U.S. cattle feeding capacities, and the top 10 feedlot states represent about 95% of total feedlot capacities.
-Feedlots with capacities under 1,000 head represent the majority of feedlot establishments but market less than 20% of finished beef cattle.
-Feedlots with capacities greater than 1,000 head represent only 5% of feedlots but market 80% to 90% of fed cattle.
-Furthermore, feedlots with capacities of 32,000 head or more market approximately 40% of all fed cattle annually.
+Texas, Nebraska, Kansas and Colorado possess approximately 65 percent of U.S. cattle feeding capacities, and the top ten feedlot states represent about 95 percent of total feedlot capacities.
+Feedlots with capacities under 1,000 head represent the majority of feedlot establishments but market less than 20 percent of finished beef cattle.
+Feedlots with capacities greater than 1,000 head represent only 5 percent of feedlots but market 80 to 90 percent of fed cattle.
+Furthermore, feedlots with capacities of 32,000 head or more market approximately 40 percent of all fed cattle annually.
 Many feedlots are becoming more vertically coordinated with both cow-calf producers/backgrounders and beef packing/retail companies.
 These alliances reduce risk, foster product quality improvements, reduce transactions costs, improve product flow and help meet consumer demands for source-verified beef products.